nens/threedi-scenario-downloader/README.rst

 Before runningg the tests, create a file (in this directory) called ``test_api_key.txt`` and add a lizard **api key**.
 Just the key, on one line.
 The tests will complain otherwise.
+In the github action, this .txt file is filled with the ``TEST_API_KEY`` github secret.

 Contact Reinout when you need a new release, there's no automatic upload to pypi yet so he has to upload it.